basic-produce/project/index.md

 ![Score Cards](assets/score_cards.png)

 The month of the version is June therefore, the month-on-month comparison would be between June and May.

-In this case, there was a reduction of nearly 10% of the total revenue forecasted in June compared to May, which is significant, and an ad-hoc meeting was appointed with the main person in charge of the forecast for cross-checking.
+In this case, there was a reduction of nearly 10% of the total revenue forecasted in June compared to May, which was significant.

 And for the actual revenue of June versus the previous version.
 Lag 1 was compared the total of actual revenue of June with the forecasted couterpart in May forecast version, lag 2 compared with April, and so on.

-The further the lag was, the accuracy started to drop aggressively.
+"The further the lag was, the accuracy started to drop aggressively." said calmly the Data Analyst.

+Ad-hoc meetings were appointed for cross-checking.

 ## Conclusion
-Although it may vary on businesses, these metircs more or less are the a requirement in Forecast Tracking.
+Although it may vary on businesses, for my case, these metircs more or less are the a requirement in Forecast Tracking.

 The columns and lines combined with the element can be toggled on and off helps in the data transformation aspect, only 1 csv file was extracted in the process.
-No need to build too many sets of data or separate visualizations, in fact, I can always add more month versions (more lines) and give people the choices whether to view that month or not.
+No need to build too many sets of data or separate visualizations.

+In fact, I can always add more month versions (more lines) and add the slicers to select which lines should appear.